MartinThoma/MartinThoma.github.io/content/2019-11-23-cost-of-living.md

 ## Medicine

 I have no idea how long you can have medicine.
 It is always printed on it, but for the stuff I have, I have no idea when I bought it.
-I guess, 2-3 years for pills,
+I guess, 2-3 years for pills and maybe a couple of months for creams and ointment.

 <table>
     <tr>